liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 entities in your `service.xml` file.

 Suppose you want to return `BookmarksEntry` entities alphabetically by name.
-It's easy to specify these default orderings using Liferay IDE.
+It's easy to specify these default orderings using Liferay @ide@.
 Switch back to *Overview* mode in the editor for your `service.xml` file.
 Then select the *Order* node under the entity node in the outline on the left side of the view.
 The IDE displays a form for ordering the chosen entity.
 Check the *Specify